 Sports Arbitrage Betting

-Arbitrage has its roots in economics and finance markets.
+Arbitrage betting has its roots in economics.
 Arbing is the practice of taking advantage of a price difference between different markets to lock in a profit.
 It is the only way bettors can assure themselves a profit, regardless of the outcome of the event.
 There’s no handicapping to be had here, just line shopping and math.

 Borrowing from Wall Street traders that seek out ideal opportunities, arbitrage bettors look for model wagers, ones that have zero risk and a guaranteed profit.
 Instead of looking for differences in financial markets, the focus is on sports betting markets.
 Arbitrage betting is also sometimes called ‘surebets’, ‘scalps’ or for short, ‘arbs’.